How To Document the Entire Marketing Process In 6 Simple Steps

 Marketing Automation Process

-Step Six: Measure and Record Your Efforts
+Step 6: Measure & Record Your Efforts

 The last step in your marketing process is to measure and record the efforts of your marketing projects.
 This is the data that you will gather and show upper management to prove that your work is making a positive impact.
 Some possible metrics that you may want to track are: